A HELOC can be used for just about anything, but financial experts recommend a few uses.

 Do you or your children want to further your education?
 Save yourself the worry of paying back a student loan and cover the costs with a HELOC.

-If you’re investing in a second home, you’ll need a down payment.
-A HELOC on your current home could provide the capital for your second mortgage.
+You'll need a down payment if you’re investing in a second home.
+A HELOC on your current home could provide the capital for your second mortgage, so long as you have enough equity built up in your primary residence to afford the down payment.

 Most investment properties require down payments, and having access to a source of cash solves that issue.
-You can also take out a HELOC on an existing investment property to invest in more rental properties.
+You can also take out a HELOC on an existing investment property to invest in more rental properties or renovate investment homes to increase their value.
 These credit lines may have different terms, so it is worth exploring the options.

 When Should You Not Use a HELOC?